shakebugs/shake-react-native/README.md

 ```
 ### Touch tracking
 #### Android

-Add following code into the MainActivity.java, touch tracking will be automatically enabled when this snippet is inserted into your project.
+If you initialized SDK using commands from the Getting Started section, touch tracking will be enabled by default.

+Otherwise add following code into the MainActivity.java
 ```java
 package com.example;